penguinpatroller/Arduino_CSU_2019/README.md

 ## Using Temperature Sensor
 We will be using a *DHT-11* temperature sensor for this project.
 To use it, we will be using a library written by Adafruit, to easily read temperature and humidity values from the sensor.
 This library can be downloaded by searching **DHT Sensor Library** in the [Arduino's Library Manager](https://github.com/penguinpatroller/Arduino_CSU_2019#how-to-use-library-manager).
+We will also need another library written by Adafruit called Adafruit Unified Sensor Library.
+We can find this by searching **Adafruit Unified Sensor**.
+We then download it using the [Arduino's Library Manager](https://github.com/penguinpatroller/Arduino_CSU_2019#how-to-use-library-manager).
 The publishers name should be *Adafruit*.
 After installing this library, add:

 `#include "DHT.h"`